-As with any sizable structure it is likely that planning permission would be required for a temporary building if it is going to be in situ for more than 28 days.
+As with any sizeable structure it is likely that planning permission would be required for a temporary building if it is going to be in situ for more than 28 days.
 Temporary buildings less than 200m2 may not require planning permission, but this can be dependent on location.
 For instance if the building is on an industrial estate with no other buildings nearby and no problems with things like vehicle access and turning, then planning permission may not be required, but in other circumstance it will, even for a smaller building.
 It is always best to check with the relevant authority.

 How to get planning permission

-It is possible to go it alone and apply for planning permission yourself particularly if you have some experience of the process.
+It is possible to go it alone and apply for permission yourself, particularly if you have some experience of the process.
 Some people are more comfortable with undertaking it themselves than others, and prepared for the minor blips that inevitably occur on the way.
 It is, however, a time consuming process and can use up resources that are better spent elsewhere.

 Planning permission service